Concerns about Wind Energy’s Impact on Communities

 To prevent this, wind energy project developers coordinate with several federal agencies to screen potential wind energy sites for radar interference.

-Review our page on radar interference and wind farms.
+Check out the review procedures and regulations on radar interference and wind farms.